Contributed Program: Oral, Poster, Teaching Demonstration, and Share-a-Thon Sessions

 Oral sessions will be held on Zoom in sessions on similar topics and hosted by session chairs.
 Speakers will have 15 minutes for their talk, including three minutes for questions.

 Poster Panel Discussions will be held on Zoom and hosted by session chairs.
-Sessions will include 4-6 posters on similar topics and will start with presentation of introductory pre-recorded videos for each poster (1-2 min each), followed by panel discussions among authors and EER participants to address common themes.
+Sessions will include 4-6 posters on similar topics and will start with presentation of introductory lightning talks for each poster (1-2 min each), followed by panel discussions among authors and EER participants to address common themes.
 Zoom meetings will allow authors to move into Breakout Rooms for more specific discussions with EER participants.
 Asynchronous discussion will also be available before and during the EER.

 Teaching Demonstrations guide participants through successful course activities that could result in "take-homes" for attendees to use in their own teaching.
 Presentations should be active, e.g., something that audience members participate in, or a video or presentation showing students performing the activity to provide participants with the "student experience" of the showcased activity.
 Speakers will have 15 minutes in a classroom-style presentation.